PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
 Generates git diff file from given repositories.
 By default it generates from last 7 days till now.
+Can be run on Windows and Linux (from v2.0).

 ## How to execute
 There are 2 ways of execution this program: